elshadsabziyev/LandMarker-WebApp/README.md

 2. Python backend sends the image data to the Google Cloud Vision API for landmark detection.
 3. The API returns landmark information (name and coordinates).
 4. GeoCoding API is used to get the name of the City and Country of the landmark using reverse geocoding from the coordinates.
-5. OpenAI API is used to get a short summary about the landmark using the name of the landmark.
+5. TogetherAI API is used to get a short summary about the landmark using the name of the landmark.
 6. Folium library creates an interactive map displaying the detected landmark.

 ---